t-aro-w/wrapp/README.md

     _main(args)
 ```

-So I decided to separate it to 2 files; one is the contents only and the other is for any Python code to make an CLI app.
+So I decided to separate it to 2 files; one is the contents only and the other is a wrappter to make any Python files an CLI app.

 Finally, I can make the above code much more simple,